Course - Introduction to Research in Serious Games and Gamification - IMT4307

 Learning methods and activities

 Additional information: The course will be offered both as an ordinary campus course (Campus Gjøvik) and as a course that is offered in a flexible way to off-campus students.
-Lecture notes, e-lectures and other types of e-learning material will be offered online.
-Communication between the teachers and the students, and among the students, will be facilitated by online chat and the course LMS.
+Lecture notes, and other types of learning material will be offered online.
+Communication between the teachers and the students, and among the students, will be facilitated by the course learning management system, alongside other communication channels.

-Compulsory requirements: Students need to present research papers in a lecture format and participate in reflection activities during seminars.
-Presentation in this setting is a prerequisite for completing the course.
+Compulsory requirements: Students need to present research papers or game analyses in a lecture format and participate in reflection activities during seminars.
+Presentation and participation in this setting is a prerequisite for completing the course.
 Off-campus students need to participate via electronic means.

 - Coursework Requirements